 Compliance deals with rules and maintaining existing measurements.
-While globalization and a steadily shifting legal landscape are creating compliance hassles and headaches, there are usually fairly clear objectives and measurement tactics in place to follow existing rules.
+While globalization and a steadily shifting legal landscape are creating compliance hassles and headaches, there are usually clear objectives and measurement tactics in place to follow existing rules.
 So, generally speaking – if an organisation follows the rules, it should be in compliance.

 But it isn’t always that easy.

-Many organizations tend to focus extraordinary resource levels towards information decisions in this area — the potentially inconsistent or inaccurate information informing business forecasts, market research or budgets.
+Many organisations tend to focus extraordinary resource levels towards information decisions in this area — the potentially inconsistent or inaccurate information informing business forecasts, market research or budgets.
 These numbers are continually refined to make them more precise as more information comes in.
-This is where many organizations stop.
+This is where many organisations stop.

-These organizations are missing out on the value of the learnings and metrics generated from their compliance activities, which can better inform decisions around information higher up the pyramid — inconclusive, intangible or even invisible.
+These organisations are missing out on the value of the learnings and metrics generated from their compliance activities, which can better inform decisions around information higher up the pyramid — inconclusive, intangible, or even invisible.
 As an example of this, consider your accounts payable team.

 Every business has bills and taxes to pay, and their own methods of doing so.
-Organizations that process hardcopy invoices find that this work takes longer, and that errors can create significantly larger bottlenecks than typically seen with electronic invoicing, which is more automated, accurate and more easily integrated with other systems in your organization.
+Organisations that process hardcopy invoices find that this work takes longer, and that errors can create significantly larger bottlenecks than typically seen with electronic invoicing, which is more automated, accurate and more easily integrated with other systems in your organisation.

-Shifting to electronic invoicing also makes sense from a compliance perspective, and allows organizations to attain early payment discounts and more accurately report regulated financials.
-But where many organizations stop here, information leaders take steps to leverage additional value.
+Shifting to electronic invoicing also makes sense from a compliance perspective, and allows organisations to attain early payment discounts and more accurately report regulated financials.
+But where many organisations stop here, information leaders take steps to leverage additional value.

 If the entire procurement-to-payment process can be conducted in near real-time, it frees up workers to spend less time matching vendor numbers and manually keying data from paper invoices, and more time looking for trends in purchasing habits, shipping times, vendor service level compliance and more.
 This information can then be used to inform decisions around information that was either previously inconclusive (lacking analytics), or intangible (e.g., what’s causing one branch to outperform another?).
 That’s why compliance addresses the foundation of the uncertainty pyramid — these issues are often at the heart of your business challenges.

-Organizations need compliance to deal with much of their business information, but often fall short of making effective use of that information to respond to challenges that don’t easily present themselves on a balance sheet or operating report.
-And with the flood of information flowing into organizations only increasing, compliance should be less of a requirement, and more for the extended value it can bring an organization.
+Organisations need compliance to deal with much of their business information, but often fall short of making effective use of that information to respond to challenges that don’t easily present themselves on a balance sheet or operating report.
+And with the flood of information flowing into organisations only increasing, compliance should be less of a requirement, and more for the extended value it can bring an organisation.